 Atheist messages displace CA park nativity scenes

 SANTA MONICA, Calif.
-(AP) — Jesus, Mary, Joseph and the three wise men are being crowded out by atheists.
+(AP) — Jesus, Mary, Joseph and the three wise men have been ousted by atheists.

 Most of the Christmas nativity scenes that churches had placed in a Santa Monica coastal park for decades have been displaced by non-religious displays — and the churches are crying conspiracy.